 Join us every Wednesday in August from 11am - 3pm on the Tennis Lawn for summer fun and games.

 On Wednesday 4 August, join us for National Play Day!
 Have a go at some of our outdoor games on the tennis lawn - who in your family can win the sack race?
 Learn about what games Victorian families liked to play and try out the cup and ball, skipping ropes and bagatelle games.
 Free event, no booking required, normal admission costs apply.
 Please note, all activities are weather dependant and may be cancelled in bad weather.
 Please call ahead to check if activities are still on.

 Our popular barefoot walk is also back in the Little Orchard this summer - ask our reception team for directions and feel all of the different textres under your feet - suitable for adults too!

 Bring your family up to the woodland and see who can build the best den and explore our natural woodland play.

-Suitable for young and old alike (youngsters under supervision please!) see the woods from a higher level on our balance log walkway, scramble over the tangle climb and stretch those legs on our stilt walk.
+Suitable for young and old alike (youngsters under supervision please!) see the woods from a higher level on our tower, balance along the log walkway, scramble over the tangle climb and stretch those legs on our stilt walk.

 50 Things to do before you’re 11 ¾